Duloxetine: Generalized anxiety disorder

-Diabetic neuropathy
+Neuropathic pain

-Duloxetine was approved for the pain associated with diabetic peripheral neuropathy (DPN), based on the positive results of two clinical trials.
-The average daily pain was measured using an 11-point scale, and duloxetine treatment resulted in an additional 1–1.7 points decrease of pain as compared with placebo.
-At least 50% pain relief was achieved in 40–45% of the duloxetine patients vs. 20–22% of placebo patients.
-Pain decreased by more than 90%, in 9–14% of duloxetine patients vs. 2–4% of placebo patients.
-Most of the response was achieved in the first two weeks on the medication.
-Duloxetine slightly increased the fasting serum glucose; this effect was deemed to be of "minimal clinical significance", however.
+Duloxetine was approved for the pain associated with diabetic peripheral neuropathy (DPN) by the US FDA.
+The response is achieved in the first two weeks on the medication.
+Duloxetine slightly increased the fasting serum glucose.

-The comparative efficacy of duloxetine and established pain-relief medications for DPN is unclear.
+The comparative efficacy of duloxetine and established pain-relief medications for diabetic peripheral neuropathy is unclear.
 A systematic review noted that tricyclic antidepressants (imipramine and amitriptyline), traditional anticonvulsants and opioids have better efficacy than duloxetine.
-Duloxetine, tricyclic antidepressants and anticonvulsants have similar tolerability while the opioids caused more side effects.
+Duloxetine, tricyclic antidepressants, and anticonvulsants have similar tolerability while opioids cause more side effects.
 Another review in Prescrire International considered the moderate pain relief achieved with duloxetine to be clinically insignificant and the results of the clinical trials unconvincing.
 The reviewer saw no reason to prescribe duloxetine in practice.
-The comparative data collected by reviewers in BMC Neurology indicated that amitriptyline, other tricyclic antidepressants and venlafaxine may be more effective.
+The comparative data collected by reviewers in BMC Neurology indicated that amitriptyline, other tricyclic antidepressants, and venlafaxine may be more effective.
 The authors noted that the evidence in favor of duloxetine is much more solid, however.
-A Cochrane review concluded that the evidence in support of duloxetine's efficacy in treating painful diabetic neuropathy was adequate, and that further trials should focus on comparisons with other medications.
+A Cochrane review concluded that the evidence in support of duloxetine's efficacy in treating painful diabetic neuropathy was adequate and that further trials should focus on comparisons with other medications.
+A crossover trial found that duloxetine, pregabalin, and amitriptyline offered similar levels of pain relief.
+Duloxetine also has similar effect on pain relief in diabetic neuropathic pain as gabapentin.
+Comparing at various doses, the strongest effect on relieving diabetic neuropatic pain is on 120 mg/d dose.
+Combination treatment of duloxetine and pregabalin offered additional pain relief for people whose pain is not adequately controlled with one medication and was safe.

+Duloxetine is also an option for the management of neuropathic pain in multiple sclerosis patients.

 Fibromyalgia and chronic pain

 A review of duloxetine found that it reduced pain and fatigue, and improved physical and mental performance compared to placebo.

-The U.S. Food and Drug Administration (FDA) approved the drug for the treatment of fibromyalgia in June 2008.
+The US Food and Drug Administration (FDA) approved the drug for the treatment of fibromyalgia in June 2008.

 It may be useful for chronic pain from osteoarthritis.

-On 4 November 2010, the U.S. Food and Drug Administration (FDA) approved duloxetine to treat chronic musculoskeletal pain, including discomfort from osteoarthritis and chronic lower back pain.
+In November 2010, the US Food and Drug Administration (FDA) approved duloxetine to treat chronic musculoskeletal pain, including discomfort from osteoarthritis and chronic lower back pain.

 Stress urinary incontinence

 Duloxetine failed to receive US approval for stress urinary incontinence amid concerns over liver toxicity and suicidal events; it was approved for this use in the UK, however, where it is recommended as an add-on medication in stress urinary incontinence instead of surgery.

-The safety and utility of duloxetine in the treatment of incontinence has been evaluated in a series of meta analyses and practice guidelines.
+The safety and utility of duloxetine in the treatment of incontinence have been evaluated in a series of meta-analyses and practice guidelines.